boniface/corda/docs/source/key-concepts-node.rst

 * The **vault**, where the node stores any relevant current and historic states
 * The **storage service**, where it stores transactions, attachments and flow checkpoints

-The node's owner can query the node's storage using either the RPC interface (see below) or the JDBC driver.
+The node's owner can query the node's storage using the RPC interface (see below).

 Network interface
 -----------------